afujimoto/CAMPHOR/README.md

 ```

 Automatatic obtaining the annotation data used from UCSC
-Download and format change for repeat information can be perfoemd with the commnds below.
+Download and format change for repeat information can be performed with the commnds below.
 ```
 cd CAMPHOR/CAMPHOR
 mkdir ./data/